 - Privacy and confidentiality in an age of online communication

 The themes explored in this workshop are relevant to any graduate workplace.

 *Please note that, if you have already completed the Workplace Ethics Challenge - Online, then much of the content of this workshop will be familiar to you.

 The controversial and contemporary topics covered in this workshop, and insights into real-world practical decision making, are relevant to all graduate workplaces, and will be of interest to students from any discipline.

-The workshop is available to final year University of Manchester Students only.
+The workshop is available to Year 3 to final year University of Manchester Students only.

 The workshop offers an opportunity to challenge yourself, and to explore your own ethical decision making, in a constructive learning environment, supported by real-world practitioners.